 Cold Shower Therapy™

-If you’re staring at a project, and are having trouble convincing yourself to start, finding the beginning point and work your way through it little by little, you might need to throw it out, start from scratch and dive in headfirst – planning be damned.
+If you’re staring at a project and having trouble convincing yourself to start or find the beginning point and work your way through it, you might need to throw it out, start from scratch, and dive in headfirst.
+Planning be damned.

-If you’re working on your business and are getting overwhelmed by how to get started, you might need to stop trying to plan every detail of your 5 year plan and just dive in and focus every ounce of energy you have on making your first dollar.
+If you’re working on your business and are overwhelmed, you might need to stop trying to plan every detail of your five-year plan and just dive in and focus every ounce of energy you have on making your first dollar.

 Get after it.

 Go military on your goal.
 Be ruthless.
 Go a little bit crazy.
-Get a maniacal look in your eye that tells people a mixture of your addiction and insanity.
+Get a maniacal look in your eye that shows people your addiction and insanity.
 Make it an obsession.
-Cold shower therapy can help you do that.
+Cold Shower Therapy™ can help you do that.

 Changing Your Mentality